pok49/ispell-eo/README.md

 ```
 (to built both).

-   You'll get a few warnings of from buildhash, like this one:
+You'll get a few warnings from `buildhash`, like this one:

       eo.aff line 218: Flag must be alphabetic

 Just ignore them.

-</li><li markdown="1">Type
+**4.** Type

 ```bash
 $ make install
 ```
-   to copy the hash file(s) to where ispell expects them to be
+to copy the hash file(s) to where `ispell` expects them to be
-   (probably you already have your american.hash there; normally
+(probably you already have your `american.hash` there; normally
 you shall need the root rights to make install).

+---

-   After that you can call
+Now that `ispell` has been installed you can call

 ```bash
 $ ispell -d eo FILENAME
 ```
-</li></ol>

 ### Open Office